orkes-io/docs/docs/templates/examples/rotating-secrets-that-expire.md

 import Install from '@site/src/components/install.mdx';
 import CodeBlock from '@theme/CodeBlock';

-# Rotating Secrets used in Workflows
+# Rotating Secrets Used in Workflows

 A common use case is when a secret managed by Conductor is an access token with an expiry.
-Such tokens are used in cases where we need to supply a authorization header for a REST endpoint or as an API Key for an external service etc.
+Such tokens are used in cases where we need to supply an authorization header for a REST endpoint or as an API Key for an external service, etc.

-Tokens that expire requires a period refresh and this can be easily achieved using a system worker task that can update the secret.
+Tokens that expire require a periodic refresh, and this can be easily achieved using a system worker task that can update the secret.
 This system worker does the same function as a custom worker updating a secret.

-Refer to this link for the documentation on how to use this worker: [Update Secret](/content/reference-docs/system-tasks/update-secret)
+Refer to this link for the documentation on how to use this worker: [Update Secret](/content/reference-docs/system-tasks/update-secret).

+## Workflow Definition to Rotate Secrets

 In the following definition, we are using a worker to update the secret after retrieving a new secret using the HTTP endpoint:

-## Workflow Definition to Rotate Secrets

 ```json lines
 {